 - Preheat oven to 250 degrees F. Butter a large roasting pan.

-- In a small saucepan, I used a non-stick type, melt the butter over medium heat.
-Add the sugar, corn syrup and red hots and continue stirring until the red hots are melted.
+- In a small nonstick saucepan, melt the butter over medium heat.
+Add the sugar, corn syrup and Red Hots and continue stirring until the red hots are melted.
 Once they're fully melted, insert a candy thermometer and continue heating for 3 minutes or until the candy reaches hard ball stage.
 Remove from heat and immediately add baking soda.
 Pour over the popcorn, then empty into the roasting pan.